Lucas Mahias

-Lucas Mahias (born 14 April 1989) is a French motorcycle racer for Kawasaki Puccetti Racing in the Superbike World Championship.
-In 2017 he won the Supersport World Championship aboard a Yamaha YZF-R6, and in 2016 he won the FIM Endurance World Championship riders' title aboard a Yamaha YZF-R1.
+Lucas Mahias (born 14 April 1989) is a French motorcycle racer who currently competes for GMT94 Yamaha in the Supersport World Championship.
+In 2017, he won the Supersport World Championship aboard a Yamaha YZF-R6, and in 2016, he won the FIM Endurance World Championship riders' title aboard a Yamaha YZF-R1.
 He has also won the 2014 French Supersport Championship, winning all the 12 races of the season.